near/docs/docs/tutorials/contracts/fts/simple-fts.md

 NEAR has already deployed a contract to the account `ft.examples.testnet` which allows anyone to freely mint `TeamTokens`.
 This is the account you'll be interacting with to mint your fungible tokens.

 Now let's mint some tokens!
+The following command will mint `25` TeamTokens to your account.
+If you look carefully, the `receiver_id` defines the new owner of the tokens the user is minting, while `--accountId` sets the account that will be used to sign this call.
+To front storage costs, the `--deposit` flag is set to attach `0.1` NEAR to the call.

-The following command will mint 25 TeamTokens to your account.
-Feel free to increase the amount up to a max of 1000.
+Feel free to increase the `amount` up to a maximum value of 1000.

 ```bash
 near call ft.examples.testnet ft_mint '{"receiver_id": "'$ID'", "amount": "25"}' --deposit 0.1 --accountId $ID